jaimix4/jaimix4/README.md

 > **AUTOMATIC WASTE SORTING EXPERIMENTATION USING A NOVEL SMART TRASH BIN WITH CNN**

 That's a quite a mouthfull!
-Once you visit [this repository](https://github.com/jaimix4/smart-trash-bin-my-thesis) I did for showcasing a bit of the work done, it will be easy to understand!
+Once you visit this [smart-trash-bin-my-thesis](https://github.com/jaimix4/smart-trash-bin-my-thesis) repository I did for showcasing a bit of the work done, it will be easy to understand!

 This gif might give you sneak peak tho!

 <!---